vamsishankar2711763/VR-Firmware/README.md

 #### Scraper
 - **Purpose**: Scrapes firmware files directly from the Oculus firmware hosting site.
-- **Note**: For Pico firmwares, binaries have been manually collected and are not scraped.
+- **Note**: For Pico firmwares, files have been manually collected and are not scraped.

 ####  Extractor Scripts